Kaysims/Grip-Club/README.md

 </details><br />

 5. When the lighthouse test was run in Microsoft Edge it highlighted an error that Google Dev Tools missed.
 At the start of the project, I was going to have the icon as a link that would take the user back to the hero image.
 I decided in the end not to do this for various reasons.
 The issue was that I had left the icon in a < a > tag but there was no href.
-This has been corrected now to a < div > and is no longer an error.
+This has been corrected to a < div > and is no longer an error.

 <details><summary><b>Icon Bug Found</b></summary>